Everything You Need to Know About MBA Letters of Recommendation

 One big problem that a lot of applicants have is, they end up choosing an inconvenient recommender.

 You know you have to approach the boss, but you just develop cold feet; you feel awkward to reach out to the boss early on.

 What happens then is, you keep waiting till a point where the application deadline is almost a week away and then approach the boss.
 Especially when the boss is busy!

 Your boss is doing something, and you go accost him and thrust the application at him and say, “I’m going to send you a link, can you take out the time and look at the recommendation?”

 Now what happens in this case is:

-One way you can prep them is give them your application form, give them your resume, give them things that they could possibly use in order to write the recommendation.
-At no point should you encourage them to give the recommendation to you and ask you to write it.
+One way you can prep them is to give them your application form, resume, and other things that they could possibly use in order to write the recommendation.
+At no point should you encourage them to ask you to write it.

 We think it’s unethical to write your own recommendation letter.
 Plus, trust us when we say that the college will definitely figure out who wrote the recommendation.

 It’s important to get MBA Letters of Recommendation planned and sorted out well in time.